Legionella Risk Assessment

 Temperatures

 We offer Legionella Risk Assessment in Edinburgh, Lothians and surrounding areas in one easy cost effective appointment.
 It is a legal requirement for Landlords or the person who is responsible for the water system to provide a Legionella Risk Assessment (LRA).
 If you require a Landlord Legionella Risk Assessment (LRA) based in Edinburgh or Lothians you can benefit from our affordable local pricing as displayed further above.
 Our Legionella Risk Assessments in Edinburgh & Lothians will give you an efficient, comprehensive picture of your water system and help you to stay legally compliant as a Landlord.
-Limit the risk of exposure to Legionella bacteria and its harmful effects with our Landlord Legionella Risk Assessment.
-We can also arrange for the below Landlord Certificates to be carried out at your property whilst carrying out the LRA.
-Including Lead Water Testing required as of 1st March 2024.
+Limit the risk of exposure to Legionella bacteria and its harmful effects with our Landlord Legionella Risk Assessment for only £50+Vat.
+We can also arrange for the below Landlord Certificates to be carried out at your property whilst carrying out the Legionella Risk Assessment in Edinburgh.

 Landlord Legionella Risk Assessment Edinburgh Specialists